 Are there people who join Noom and don’t find weight loss success?
 Yes.
 However, it was a success for me thanks to some of the following things.
 As you consider joining Noom, you can consider if some of these things will hinder your success or help you.

-This was one time where COVID was a benefit.
+This was one time when COVID-19 was a benefit.
 Habits are easier to form when you can control your environment, and the pandemic was good for that in a weird way.
-I had few restaurant temptations, and few social temptations.
-I cooked for myself at home most nights which allowed me to control my portions, and ingredients.
+I had few restaurant temptations and few social temptations.
+I cooked for myself at home most nights which allowed me to control my portions and ingredients.

-I think if you are starting Noom now when there isn’t a pandemic, then you need to ensure that your friends and your work is supportive of your goals.
-And you have to be pretty disciplined in the beginning and do more cooking at home where you can control your eating environment.
+I think if you are starting Noom now when there isn’t a pandemic, then you need to ensure that your friends and your work are supportive of your goals.
+You have to be pretty disciplined in the beginning and do more cooking at home where you can control your eating environment.

 I Like Exercise